-As described in Note 2 to the financial statements, in 2013, the Mountain Education Center, Inc. (Charter School) adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position.
+As described in Note 2 to the financial statements, in 2014 the Mountain Education Center, Inc. Board of Education adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 65, Items Previously Reported as Assets and Liabilities.
 Our opinion is not modified with respect to this matter.